santirdnd/PTU_paper/README.md

 - __```summarize_pGroups_info.sh```__: Generate a basic description of pTUs composition
 - __```calculate_cluster_density.py```__: Calculate inter and intra-cluster density of pTU clusters
 - __```check_database_redundancy.py```__: Verify the percentage of plasmid duplication on pTU clusters

+### Expected output and execution time

+The expected output from this pipeline are the files defining the networks shown on the paper and the list of plasmids classified into different pTUs.
+The Gephi network files corresponding to the Plasmidome/ORFeome bipartite network (Figure 1), the full RefSeq84 plasmidome pTU network (Figures 3 and 6) and the Enterobacterales plasmidome subset (Figure 4) can be downloaded from the Supplementary Material attached to the paper.
+These files are, respectively, Supplementary File SF5, SF6, and SF7.
+Supplementary Table ST5 lists those plasmids automatically classified into different pTUs after applying pTId algorithm to the adjacency matrix of the RefSeq84 plasmidome network.

+The execution time needed to complete the full pipeline on a personal computer will be around a few weeks because of the cuadratic number of pairwise similarity comparisons.
+Moreover, the Plamidome/ORFeome bipartite AcCNET network is big enough to endanger the normal execution of Gephi on usual personal computers.
+ANI networks, being monopartite, are not affected.

 ### License